Article published in October 2020 - Atlas Eco La voix du Nord - Anne-Gaëlle Dubois

 From the small activity area of the Moulin à Ennevelin, in Pévèle (south of Lille), InStore Solution distributes digital terminals and screens for shops all over the world.
-The company innovated during the first confinement by creating a terminal that also distributes hydroalcoholic gel without contact.
+The company innovated during the first lockdown by creating a terminal that also distributes hydroalcoholic gel without contact.

 Thanks to this innovation, the company saw its sales soar.
 Sales which, at the start of autumn, are starting again.
 Large chains of stores and restaurants in fact order personalized terminals by several hundred copies to replace basic installations made with the means at hand.